POSITION TITLE: RAY Conservation Diversity Fellow: Philanthropy

 - Come from a racial / ethnic background underrepresented in conservation and demonstrate a commitment to the values of diversity, equity, and inclusion.

-- Be less than 2 years out of college and have a Bachelor's Degree by July 2020 (we are not considering individuals with graduate degrees at this time).
+- Be less than 1 year out of college and have a Bachelor’s degree by September 2022 (we are not considering individuals with graduate degrees at this time).

 - Have not had a full-time job in conservation.

 - Have the ability to work in the United States and commit to the entire fellowship.

 - A college degree by the time of employment.